What is a System Pressure Advisory?

 How will I know when the advisory or notice has been lifted?

-Raleigh's Water System will issue a repeal of the boil water advisory when the results from the testing have been confirmed that the water is safe to drink; depending on how you received your notification will decide how you are informed of the repeal (door hanger/packet or media/radio).
+Raleigh's Water System will issue a rescind of the system pressure advisory when the results from the testing have been confirmed that the water is safe to drink; depending on how you received your notification will decide how you are informed of the repeal (door hanger/packet or media/radio).

 Since an advisory is a precautionary measure, will I get sick if I drink the water?
 What if I drank some of the water before I found out about the advisory?

 Until test results show the water is safe to drink, you should not drink the water without boiling it first.
 During an advisory, chances are if you are in good health, you will not get sick from drinking the water; however, young children, some of the elderly, and people with severely compromised immune systems should not drink the water until it is deemed safe to drink.
 Symptoms of illness caused by bacteria in the water may include diarrhea, cramps, nausea, headaches, or other symptoms.
 Please note that these symptoms are not caused only by organisms in drinking water.
 If you experience any of these symptoms and they persist, you may want to seek medical advice.